AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 ## Good to go

 Now that the controller has rebooted, audio reactions are working again.
-The branch I've updated by controller to is actively maintained for the 0.14 branch, even if it is several months behind the main line.
+The branch I've updated my controller to is actively maintained for the 0.14 branch, even if it is several months behind the main line.
 I'm satisfied with this for now and will begin experimenting with the led mappings that I need that started this entire upgrade process.

  [wled]: https://kno.wled.ge/